What Tools Do I Need to Teach English Online?

 Even better, there is not much you need in order to be able to teach English online, which means it’s a viable career option for most people.
 Yes, even you!

 Not convinced?
-Let’s look at exactly what tools you need to teach English online:
+Let’s answer the question: What do I need to teach English online?

 A TEFL qualification